ibm-cloud-docs/openshift/openshift_troubleshoot_storage.md

    2. If the `kubectl` CLI versions on your local machine and your cluster do not match, either [update your cluster](/docs/openshift?topic=openshift-update) or [install a different CLI version on your local machine](/docs/openshift?topic=openshift-cs_cli_install#kubectl).

+3. For {{site.data.keyword.block_storage_is_short}}, [verify that you have the latest version of the add-on](/docs/openshift?topic=openshift-vpc-block#vpc-addon-update)

-4. For block storage, object storage, and Portworx only: Make sure that you installed the latest Helm chart version for the plug-in.
+4. For classic block storage, object storage, and Portworx only: Make sure that you installed the latest Helm chart version for the plug-in.

    **Block and object storage**: